apache/openwhisk-runtime-rust/README.md

 }
 ```

-The action is mainly composed by a `main` function that accepts a json serde Value as input and returns a Result including a json serde Value.
+The action is mainly composed by a `main` function that accepts a JSON `serdes Value` as input and returns a `Result` including a JSON `serde Value`.

 ### Managing dependencies

-if your action needs external dependencies, you need to provide a zip file including your source and your cargo file with all your dependencies.
+If your action needs external dependencies, you need to provide a zip file including your source and your cargo file with all your dependencies.
 The folder structure is the following:
 ```
 |- Cargo.toml
 |- src